Scaffold-Based Multi-Objective Drug Candidate Optimization: Introduction

 \section{Introduction}

-Machine learning (ML) has become increasingly useful for medicinal chemistry, including in the area of drug design. \cite{ML_in_Chemiformatics} A molecule's structure determines its activity towards biological targets, physiochemical properties, even ease of synthesis.
-It follows that all of these properties must be balanced when designing drug candidates at the risk of becoming toxic or ineffective.
-The challenge lies in predicting which portions of a molecular structure contribute to property values closer to the desired goal.
-ML streamlines this process, with two techniques highlighted in this paper: optimization and conditional models.
+Machine learning (ML) has become increasingly useful for medicinal chemistry, including in the area of drug design. \cite{ML_in_Chemiformatics,criticalAIdrug,AIinDrug} A molecule's structure determines its activity towards biological targets, physiochemical properties, even ease of synthesis. \cite{structure_activity,SynthAccess} It follows that all of these properties must be balanced when designing drug candidates at the risk of becoming toxic or ineffective.
+Multi-parameter optimization (MPO) outlines ways to rank candidates according to all properties of interest at once, translating changes to a molecule into changes in its ranking.
+The challenge lies in predicting which changes in molecular structure will contribute to more desirable property values.
+Some properties with trivial solutions, like cLogP increasing with longer chains, even become non-trivial when in conjunction with other objectives and constraints. \cite{JANUS} ML streamlines the search for an answer with two techniques highlighted in this paper: evolutionary and conditional models.